 Read also: The best free-to-play games on any platform

-Even big names in the genre like World of Warcraft and Final Fantasy XIV have implemented free versions, but not all free games are created equal.
-These two games (and a few others) have been excluded for the list because they’re “free-to-start” rather than free-to-play, with significant limitations to gameplay or progression caps.
-Without further ado, here are the best free MMORPGs for all platforms, from gaming PCs to consoles and smartphones!
+Even big names in the genre like World of Warcraft and Final Fantasy XIV have implemented “free” versions, but not all free games are created equal.
+These two games (and a few others) have been excluded from the list because they’re “free-to-start” rather than free-to-play, with significant limitations to gameplay or progression caps.
+With that out of the way, here are the best free MMORPGs for all platforms, from gaming PCs to consoles and smartphones!

 The best free MMORPGs:

 If you are the type of person who wants to spend countless hours on a single game, look no further than the free sandbox MMORPG ArcheAge.
 Unlike most of its peers, it has a freeform class system with hundreds of interchangeable classes, allowing you to create a truly unique character.

 Read also: Best PC games: Top picks from every genre

 Although it offers an expansive world and a variety of methods to explore it (including awesome buildable pirate ships), ArcheAge has been criticized for pay-to-win mechanics tied to a paid subscription.
 In response, developers created a spinoff title called ArcheAge: Unchained.
 It features the same content and gameplay but removes the subscription fee in favor of a one-time payment.
 While ArcheAge is a truly free MMORPG, ArcheAge: Unchained is worth the purchase if you plan on playing long-term.

 More recently, the team behind ArcheAge has announced ArcheWorld, which is essentially ArcheAge, but with NFTs.
 Developer Kakao Games is leaning heavily into blockchain tech with virtually all in-game items being unique NFTs that can be bought and sold.
 This is obviously pretty controversial in the MMO community, but don’t let it stop you from enjoying ArcheAge for free by clicking the link below.